 How we get masks:

 - Each day, The Denver Hospice has nearly 900 patients in our care in a nine-county area.
+We serve our patients wherever they call home.
 Most of our patients choose to die at home surrounded by their loved ones.

-- The Denver Hospice Grief Center, which is open to everyone in the community whether they are involved in hospice or not, served more than 3,700 adults in 2010.
+- The Denver Hospice Grief Center, which is open to everyone in the community whether they are involved in hospice or not.

 The Denver Hospice and its Inpatient Care Center never turns anyone away for lack of ability to pay.